SPIRAL: Semantic-Aware Progressive LiDAR Scene Generation and Understanding: Introduction

-Experiments on the SemanticKITTI~\cite{behley2019semantickitti} and nuScenes~\cite{caesar2020nuscenes} datasets demonstrate that Spiral achieves state-of-the-art performance in labeled LiDAR scene generation with the smallest parameter size, as depicted in Fig.~\ref{fig:teaser}~(c).
-Moreover, we show that Spiral exhibits strong flexibility, as it can be trained effectively when only a limited number of samples are labeled, and the generated samples can further serve as synthetic data for augmenting downstream segmentation training.
+Experiments on the SemanticKITTI~\cite{behley2019semantickitti} and nuScenes~\cite{caesar2020nuscenes} datasets demonstrate that Spiral achieves state-of-the-art performance in labeled LiDAR scene generation with the smallest parameter size, as depicted in and Fig.~\ref{fig:teaser_viz} and Fig.~\ref{fig:teaser}~(c).
+Moreover, we demonstrate that Spiral-generated samples can be effectively used as synthetic data to augment downstream training, which is particularly valuable for autonomous driving tasks that require large-scale training data~\cite{liu2024m3net, zhu2024multi, zhu2023ipcc}.
 To summarize, the key contributions of this work are as follows: \begin{itemize} \item We propose a novel state-of-the-art semantic-aware range-view LiDAR diffusion model, \textbf{\textsc{Spiral}}, which jointly produces depth and reflectance images along with semantic labels. \item We introduce unified evaluation metrics that comprehensively evaluate the geometric, physical, and semantic quality of generated labeled LiDAR scenes. \item We demonstrate the effectiveness of the generated LiDAR scenes for training segmentation models, highlighting Spiral's potential for generative data augmentation. \end{itemize}